Sports, Games, and Traditions

 The need to play is part of human nature.
 Moreover, games are an excellent way both to learn and to relax.
-Sport, games, and traditions were chosen as the theme for the third day of National French Week because they are aspects of culture that young people in American can easily relate to.
+Sport, games, and traditions were chosen as a theme for National French Week because they are aspects of culture that young people in American can easily relate to.
 Sport is an international commodity.
-Soccer fans are aware that Les Bleus won the World Cup in 1998.
-Almost everyone is at least vaguely aware that France is host each year to Le Tour de France, the world's most famous cycling event.
+Soccer fans are aware that Les Bleus won the World Cup in 1998 and 2018.
+Almost everyone is at least vaguely aware that France is host each year to Le Tour de France, the world’s most famous cycling event.
 If students have listened to the announcements at the Olympic Games, they may have noticed that they are made in both French and the language of the host nation.
 Discussing the sports, games, and traditions that the French value permits students to see similarities between the two nations.
-National French Week allows teachers the opportunity to build on people's natural inclination for play and celebration.
+National French Week allows teachers the opportunity to build on people’s natural inclination for play and celebration.
 Taking activities outside the classroom will provide opportunities for French students and teachers to show that French is fun.
 Below are ways in which teachers and students can highlight sport, games, and traditions during National French Week and involve the larger community.

 - get together with a soccer team or club to talk about the World Cup and have members of the soccer team comment on it;